 Welcome to the mitochondrial DNA haplogroup U4 project!
 Haplogroup U4 (Ulrike) is a small Indo-European haplogroup that is particularly prevalent in Finland and Russia.
 It is found at low frequencies throughout Europe, North America and Asia.
-We have project members living in the following countries: Australia, Bahamas, Belgium, Brazil, Canada, Czech Republic, Denmark, England, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Macedonia, The Netherlands, New Zealand, Norway, Poland, Romania, Russia, Scotland, Spain, Sweden, Switzerland, Virgin Islands, West Indies, USA.
+We have project members living in the following countries: Australia, Austria, Bahamas, Belgium, Brazil, Canada, Czech Republic, Denmark, England, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Macedonia, The Netherlands, New Zealand, Norway, Poland, Romania, Russia, Scotland, South Africa, Spain, Sweden, Switzerland, Turkey, Virgin Islands, West Indies, USA.

 Description of Ulrike from Bryan Sykes